enzofali/The-Ultimate-Google-TensorFlow-Developer-Certificate-Exam-Study-Guide/README.md

 1. [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction) (opcional)

-Now, the following specializations are *essential* to obtain the certification.
+Now, the following specializations are *essential* to obtain the certificate.
 The Deep Learning Specialization and The Tensorflow Developer Specialization are indeed complementary.
 The Deep Learning Specialization develops all the necessary concepts by adopting a more theoretical approach.
 While the Tensorflow Developer Specialization adopts a more practical and applied approach, applying everything learned in the previous specialization and putting hands into practice.

 2. [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning)